Conversations with AFRUCA Children's Champions Islington

-Come and join in an evening of conversations with our Children's Champions as they explore child protection issues, parenting practices and how they relate to Black/African children ending up in the child protection system.
+Come and join in an evening of conversations led by two of our Children's Champions as they explore child protection issues, parenting practices and how they relate to Black/African children ending up in the child protection system.

-Please be advised that refreshments will be served at 5:30pm and the event will start at 6:00pm prompt.
+Please be advised that light refreshments will be served at 5:30pm

 When & Where